letatanu/ColorID/README.md

 # Introduction
 ColorID is developed with Swift 4 in XCode 9.4.1.
 The purpose of the app is to identify the color in photo given by iOS devices' camera or imported from the photo library.
+# Version
+This version is still in the developing stage.
+The final version will be updated soon.
 # Running
 It is implemented with Pod.
 In order to run it, you need to open:
 ```